 Backed by spectacular red cliffs and precipices - spotted with pine woodlands - make Praia da Falésias red colour unique in comparison to the other beaches in the Algarve.
 This beach extends from west of Vilamoura to the distance Olhos de Água making it an amazing 6km long.

 This very small picturesque beach is enclosed by limestone rocks and has amazing views from the staircase: be it of the beach itself, or of the bay of the town of Lagos.
 Be warned that there are nearly 200 stairs to climb to reach the beach and a small connecting tunnel to a beach similar to Camilo beach, but less frequented.

 Factory Beach (Praia da Fábrica), Manta Rota

 Recommended for: families with small children, painters, shellfish

-Also known as Praia da Cacela Velha, is considered by spanish publication, Condé Naste Traveler as one of the best beaches in the world!
+Also known as Praia da Cacela Velha, is considered by Spanish publication, Condé Naste Traveler as one of the best beaches in the world!
 This beautiful and unique beach is bow-shaped and divided from the mainland by an estuary.
 It can be reached by foot from Manta Rota beach, or by hiring a boat at Cacela Velha village.
-It's stated to be one of the least crowded Algarves beaches, making it ideal to relax.
-Also ideal for families with smaill children due to the shallow gradient warm waters.
+It's stated to be one of the least crowded Algarve's beaches, making it ideal to relax.
+Also ideal for families with small children due to the shallow gradient warm waters.